pigulla/grunt-jira-todo/README.md

 # grunt-jira-todo 0.1.1

-> Check statuses of TODOs referencing Jira tasks.
+> Check your JavaScript source files for comments containing TODOs that reference Jira issues.
 Causes warnings if the status of a referenced issue is "Open" (or any other number of configurable statuses).

 ## Getting Started
 This plugin requires Grunt `~0.4.0`